 Congratulations, the plugin will make all of the appropriate changes if you left the dry-run option unchecked.
 If you are not happy after making the changes, use a backup to revert your website to before the changes were made.

 Method 2: SQL Query

 You will need access to your website’s cPanel.
-The login information is provided to you by your web host when you create an account with them.
+The login information is provided to you with your web hosting plans when you create an account.
 This is a very simple method to follow even if you have zero coding experience.

 Log into your cPanel.
 Click on the phpMyAdmin option under the database section.

 You need to locate your WordPress database on the left-hand side.
 The naming conventions are different depending on your web host and if you manually made a name change.
 Once you have found your database, click on the SQL tab.

 The SQL query is a simple text box where you can enter code commands.
 Copy and paste the following code command:[ht_message mstyle=”info” title=”” show_icon=”” id=”” class=”” style=”” ]update Insert_Table_Here set content =